Monday – Friday

 Borrow Household Goods During Your PCS

-Items may be checked out free of charge for up to 30 days and are open to all ranks.
+These items can be checked out free of charge for up to 30 days at a time.
+Call (701) 747-3241 for details.

 Military & Family Life Counselor